Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Dynamic Carrier Orchestration: From Static Contracts to Real-Time Allocation

 Accurate forecasts are only valuable if they drive operational action.
-This is where dynamic carrier orchestration separates modern platforms from legacy systems.
+This is where dynamic carrier orchestration separates modern AI capacity planning platforms from legacy systems.

 In a traditional model, carrier allocation is largely static—contracted volumes assigned by lane, with overflow pushed to spot markets during surges.
 AI-driven orchestration engines work differently.
 They continuously score carriers across performance, cost, capacity availability, and SLA compliance, then autonomously allocate shipments to the optimal carrier mix in real time.
 As conditions shift—a carrier hits capacity, weather disrupts a lane, demand exceeds forecast in a specific region—the system rebalances without manual intervention.